-Director: Dr. Sarah Miller, Department of Classics
+Director: Dr. Anna Gibson, Department of English

-ENGL, Love of Books, Dr. Anna Gibson
+Love of Books (ENGL 115C), Dr. Anna Gibson, English

 AMOR resident students live in St. Ann Living-learning Center:

 St. Ann is in the lower right-hand corner of the campus map.